absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 # Less Basic Data Structures
-In this section, things will start getting a spicier and more experimental.
-We'll look at concepts like smart pointers, which can keep track of deallocating memory for us, how to play around with vectors and matrices, how hash maps (dictiornaries) are implemented, graph- and tree structures, garbage collectors (which you need graphs and smart pointers to understand), and virtualized memory, which is when you build your own memory abstractions.
+In this section, things will start getting spicier and more experimental.
+We'll look at concepts like smart pointers, which can keep track of deallocating memory for us, how to play around with vectors and matrices, how hash maps (dictionaries) are implemented, graph- and tree structures, garbage collectors (which you need graphs and smart pointers to understand), and virtualized memory, which is when you build your own memory abstractions.